jakehofgard/jakehofgard.github.io/_pages/teaching.md

 ### Winter 2025 – Math 51

-An introductory course on linear algebra and multivariable calculus, geared towards first-year undergraduates.
+An introductory course on linear algebra and multivariable calculus, geared towards first-year students.
 I held discussion sections (~30 students, twice a week), office hours, and graded exams.
 You can read students' reviews of my teaching for Math 51 [here](../files/JakeHofgard_math51_reviews.pdf).

 ### Fall 2024 – Math 220A